AwesomeZaidi/Club-App-Frontend/docs/Component Logic/Dashboard.md

 # Dashboard

+Idea 💡 Maybe I can make a modular Form Component where you can pass in props of what the form needs to fill out and a function name then the Component dynamically renders with those fields and logic...

 *Double check where clubs are being stored in the state.
 For a member, is it different from a leader?
 Since a leader has their own clubId and then their own club is stored in*